Best Flour Substitutes When Frying Fish

 Tapioca Starch

-• FRESH QUALITY - We make sure our organic tapioca flour starch are fresh and sealed correctly to give you the best quality.
-Kate's organic tapioca starch makes a great addition to paleo diets since the starch derives from the natural cassava root.
+• FRESH QUALITY: Our organic tapioca flour starch is fresh and correctly sealed to ensure you receive the best quality product; Kate's organic tapioca starch makes a great addition to paleo diets since the starch derives from the natural cassava root

 Tapioca starch is a fine powder made from cassava roots.
 While it can be tricky to track down, it works as a wonderful substitute for flour.
 It’s naturally gluten-free, which means that it’s often used as a rice flour substitute when that’s needed.